Istio Environment

 Sidecar injection, canary upgrade management and Istio revisions

-Kiali can assist into configuring automatic sidecar injection, and also can assist when you are migrating workloads from an old Istio version to a newer one using the canary upgrade method.
+Kiali can assist with configuring automatic sidecar injection and migrating workloads from an old Istio version to a newer one using the canary upgrade method.
 Kiali uses the standard Istio labels to control sidecar injection policy and canary upgrades.

 Management of sidecar injection is enabled by default.
 If you don’t want this feature, you can disable it with the following configuration: